Contents

 Severe Asthma Attack Symptoms

-Following are the symptoms for severe asthma attack that require immediate medical attention:
+Following are the symptoms of a severe asthma attack that require immediate medical attention:

-- Stopping in the middle of sentence to catch breath
+- Stopping in the middle of a sentence to catch my breath

 - Using stomach muscles to breathe